 If you are experiencing financial problems that prevent you from paying your debts each month, refinancing a mortgage may not resolve all your debt problems.
 For example, you might catch up your past due mortgage payments; however, if you cannot afford to pay your bills going forward, you may end up back in the same situation within a few months.

 Instead of taking care of only one problem, you need to find a solution to resolve all your money problems.
 Filing Chapter 13 bankruptcy in Georgia can offer you an affordable solution that allows you to keep your home and other assets while getting rid of burdensome debts such as credit cards, personal loans, medical bills, and old utility bills.

-Before you attempt to refinance a mortgage, withdraw retirement funds, dip into savings, or work with a debt consolidation company, use the free consultation offered by our Georgia bankruptcy attorneys to learn how a Chapter 13 case can solve all your debt problems.
+Before you attempt to refinance a mortgage, withdraw retirement funds, dip into savings, or work with a debt consolidation company, use the consultation offered by our Georgia bankruptcy attorneys to learn how a Chapter 13 case can solve all your debt problems.

 Call a Trusted Atlanta Chapter 13 Bankruptcy Lawyer

 The attorneys of Charlton & Glover are here to help you when you need a trusted bankruptcy attorney.
-Call our office at 770-993-1005 to schedule a free bankruptcy consultation.
+Call our office at 770-993-1005 to schedule a bankruptcy consultation.
 You may also find more information about bankruptcies in Georgia in our Atlanta bankruptcy blog.